 We use Legal and General Surveying Services to instruct our panel of valuers.
-This means that we will pass your details to Legal and General and they will contact you directly to arrange a suitable time for the valuation to take place and collect the property valuation fee.
+This means that we will pass your details to Legal and General and they will contact you directly to arrange a suitable time for the valuation to take place and collect the property valuation fee if applicable.
 Please refer to the fees section at the bottom of the page.

 There could therefore be defects in the property not reported here, but which would appear in a more detailed report.
 The valuer is not required to comment on minor defects which, although they may affect your decision to buy, do not affect the security the property offers The Cambridge for mortgage purposes.

-We'll provide you with a copy of this report, but it is prepared solely for our mortgage assessment purposes and you should not rely on it to indicate the condition of the property.
+The valuation report is prepared solely for our mortgage assessment purposes and you should not rely on it to indicate the condition of the property.
 It is not a full Building Survey and does not give a market value of the property.
-We strongly recommend that you obtain a more comprehensive report, either a Homebuyer Survey and Valuation, or a Building Survey.
+We strongly recommend that you obtain a more comprehensive report, either a HomeBuyer Report or a Building Survey.

-The RICS Homebuyer Survey and Valuation is a concise written report and limited inspection which gives a general opinion of the quality and condition of the fabric of the property.
+The RICS HomeBuyer Report is a concise written report which gives a general opinion of the quality and condition of the fabric of the property.
 It is particularly attractive when time is short or economy important.
-The valuer will advise whether or not the purchase price is realistic and will give his opinion on the marketability of the property.
-It aims to assist a prospective buyer in deciding on the soundness of the proposed purchase.
+It is suitable for average sized, conventionally built properties which are in reasonable order.